-The Reliance Retail fund has generated returns of 8.50 per cent on an average each year, in the last three years.
-The one year returns is still better at around 13.85 per cent.
+Reliance Large Cap Fund, has generated returns of 8.64 per cent on an average each year, in the last three years.
+The one year returns is worse at around 0.57 per cent.

 The net asset value under the growth plan is Rs 31.96, thanks to the huge uptick the markets have seen this year.
 The fund has exposure to quality stocks like State Bank of India, ICICI Bank, Infosys and Larsen and Toubro.

 SBI Magnum Equity ESG Fund

-SBI Magnum Equity Fund is another fund that has given good returns.
-The fund has generated a return of 11 per cent in the last one year.
-This again is much better than bank deposits.
-However, it is important to note that from April 1, 2018, income distribution by equity mutual funds would be taxed.
+SBI Magnum Equity ESG Fund is another fund that has performed poorly in the last one year, in line with the markets.
+The fund has generated a return of -2.14 per cent in the last one year.
+This again is much worse than bank deposits.